-ARC is equipped with cutting edge technology and our specialists can offer gold standard diagnostics and treatment.
+ARC is equipped with cutting edge technology and our veterinarians can offer gold standard diagnostics and treatment.
 However, if individual circumstances do not permit this, we are happy to formulate an alternative plan so that the best possible outcome can be achieved for every dog.

 Patients who require hospitalisation have round-the-clock care provided by a team of emergency veterinarians and nurses.
-This allows critically ill dogs and those recovering from surgery to receive optimum care and pain relief.
+This allows critically ill dogs and those recovering from to receive optimum care and pain relief.
 ARC has separate wards for cats and dogs, to minimise any stress associated with hospitalisation.

-Our internal medicine specialists work closely with your local veterinarian to provide the highest standard of care for your pet.
+Our specialists work closely with your local veterinarian to provide the highest standard of care for your pet.
 They receive referrals for patients that are acutely ill as well as those with chronic or ongoing problems.
 They are able to use their expertise combined with diagnostic tools such endoscopy, abdominal ultrasound, echocardiography, CT and MRI, to investigate the cause of a pet’s illness and to offer the best possible advice on treatment options.

 Commonly treated conditions and diseases in dogs include:

-ARC specialists have extensive experience in the treatment of cancer in dogs, including:
+Our oncologist, Dr Patrick Smith (European specialist in Oncology) has extensive experience in the treatment of cancer in dogs, including: